openziti/ziti-doc/docusaurus/docs/guides/data-flow-explainer.md

 ### Edge Router Hosted

 Edge routers running in tunneler mode (ER/T) can also host services by acting as a reverse proxy.
-They will also use the `host. v1` and `host.v2` configurations, same as the SDK based tunnelers.
+They will also use the `host.v1` and `host.v2` configurations, same as the SDK based tunnelers.
 An ER/T will create and delete terminators as services, configurations and policies are created, updated or deleted.